Latakia: Education

-Landmarks
+Main sights

 The modern city still exhibits faint traces of its former importance, notwithstanding the frequent earthquakes with which it has been visited.
 The marina is built upon foundations of ancient columns, and there are in the town an old gateway and other antiquities, as also sarcophagi and sepulchral caves in the neighbourhood.
 This gateway is a remarkable triumphal arch at the southeast corner of the town, almost entire: it is built with four entrances, like the Forum Jani at Rome.
 It is conjectured that this arch was built in honour of Lucius Verus, or of Septimius Severus.
 Fragments of Greek and Latin inscriptions are dispersed all over the ruins, but entirely defaced.

 Notable points of interest in the nearby area include the massive Saladin's Castle and the ruins of Ugarit, where some of the earliest alphabetic writings have been found.
 There are also several popular beaches.
 There are numerous mosques in Latakia, including the 13th-century Great Mosque and the 18th-century Jadid Mosque constructed by Suleiman Pasha Azem.

 Latakia has consulates general of Finland and France, and honorary consulates of Greece and Romania.